 Some of my research and site-specific interventions are archived on trudilynnsmith.blogspot.ca

-I am interested in bringing together the methods of art practice and social research in my writing, presentations and artworks, for example I explore the connections between the two in my current research project Residue, and in publications such as Repeat Photography as Method in Visual Anthropology published in the journal Visual Anthropology.
+I am interested in bringing together the methods of art practice and social research in my writing, presentations and artworks, for example I explore the connections between the two in my current research project about Anarchival Materiality, and in publications such as Repeat Photography as Method in Visual Anthropology published in the journal Visual Anthropology.

-While much of my work is situated in events and installations outside of galleries, my work has been exhibited nationally and internationally at The Art Gallery of Greater Victoria (AGGV), The Southern Alberta Art Gallery, Crane Arts, 500x, Fifth Street, Open Space Arts Society.
+While much of my work is situated in events and site-specific temporary installations outside of galleries, my work is also exhibited nationally and internationally at The Art Gallery of Greater Victoria (AGGV), The Southern Alberta Art Gallery, Crane Arts, 500x, Fifth Street, Open Space Arts Society.
 My place specific works have been installed in (selected): Waterton Lakes National Park (CAN), City of Rocks Natural Preserve (USA); Yellowstone NP (USA); Capitol Reef National Park (field station) (USA); Santa Cruz Island (USA).